 Take another steam engine railway ride at Skipton, visit the magnificent dwellings of the 19th Century Industrial millionaires of this region and negotiate the famous Bingley Five-Rise staircase locks.

-From Thorlby Swing bridge the canal turns south east towards Skipton with open countryside and moorland topped hills, and begins a 17 mile lock free pound .
-However there is an abundance of swing bridges that require a Handcuff Key and some that require a Watermate Key!!
+The canal turns south-east towards Skipton with open countryside and moorland topped hills and begins a 17-mile lock-free pound.
+However, there is an abundance of swing bridges that require a Handcuff Key and some that require a Watermate Key!!

 You soon pass over Stirton Aqueduct.

 Skipton is probably the most handsome town along the Leeds and Liverpool canal.
-You can moor about one minutes walk away from the centre.
+You can moor about one-minute walk away from the centre.
 As the gateway to the magnificent Yorkshire Dales, people travel the length and breadth of the country to visit this charming market town.

 Visitors can explore every corner of this impressive history-rich castle, which withstood a three-year siege during the Civil War.
 View the Banqueting Hall, the Kitchen, the Bedchamber and Privy.
 Climb from the depths of the Dungeon to the top storey of the Watch Tower.